 Researching a potential share price

 At this stage, you’ll need to determine your desired share price.
 Like all transactions, buyers and sellers of private shares need to agree on a price to proceed.
-Again, unlike the public market, which often offers near-instant prices on securities, pricing of pre-IPO company shares is more complex and less transparent than that of publicly traded stocks and exchange-traded funds (“ETFs”).
+Again, unlike the public market, which often offers near-instant prices on securities, pricing of pre-IPO company shares is more complex.
 Forge offers a broad range of data to help you determine the price you’re willing to accept for your shares.

-1. What is the highest current asking price on Forge?
+1. What is the lowest current asking price on Forge?

 2. What is the discount or premium from the company’s last funding round or other liquidity event like a company-sponsored tender offer?

-5. How often has the company’s shares traded recently and at what range(s)?
+5. How often has the company’s shares traded recently and at what price range(s)?

-For more in-depth education on how to price your shares, consider reading out How to price your shares guide.
+For more in-depth education on how to price your shares, consider reading “Pricing strategies: How to set an asking price for your private shares”.

-And if you’re looking for guidance on how to set a potential share price, please create an account today.
+And if you’re looking for guidance on how to set a potential share price, please contact us at [email protected].

 Option 1: Respond to a buyer’s bid by accepting it or negotiating their terms